krullmizter/dog-breed-id-fastai/README.md

 ---
 ## Description

 This project will take on a dog breed identification challenge by [Kaggle](https://www.kaggle.com/competitions/dog-breed-identification).
-The challenge uses the [Stanford dogs dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).
+The challenge uses the [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).

-You can [download](https://www.kaggle.com/competitions/dog-breed-identification/data) the entire dataset and labels as a .zip file (you need a free Kaggle account to be able to download the file).
+You can [download](https://www.kaggle.com/competitions/dog-breed-identification/data) the entire dataset as a `.zip` file (you need a free Kaggle account to be able to download the file.)

-This project uses the [fast.ai](https://www.fast.ai/) library to create an image classifier model to identify dog breeds by utilizing transfer learning and a convolutional neural network.
+This project employs the [Fast.ai](https://www.fast.ai/) library to create an image classification model that leverages transfer learning and a convolutional neural network (CNN) to accurately identify different dog breeds.

-This project is the technical foundation of my bachelor's thesis regarding dog breed identification and the assessment of the speed and accuracy of my trained model against similar dog breed identification models presented in the Kaggle challenge.
+This project serves as the technical foundation for my bachelor's thesis on dog breed classification.
+The aim of this project, as well as my thesis, is to evaluate the efficiency and accuracy of my model when compared to similar models trained on the Standford Dogs Dataset.

-This notebook also explores the concepts of exploratory data analysis (EDA) and other useful functions to ease the evaluation, testing and predicting capabilities of my trained model against.
+This notebook explores the concepts of exploratory data analysis (EDA), data augmentation, image pre-processing among others.

 ---
 ## Goals

 The goal of an image classification problem is to minimize the loss.
 Loss refers to the measure of how well a models predictions match the actual classes/labels of the training data.
 A lower loss values indicates that the model is more accurate at making predictions.

-We also strive to achive a good accuracy as well.
-Accuracy is messured by how well the trained model can correctly predict/classify new data/images.
+Striving for a high level of accuracy is also key.
+Accuracy is messured by how well the trained model can correctly predict the classes of unseen new images.

 ---
 ## Structure

-This is a broad overview of the main table of content for this notebook.
+This is a broad overview of the main table of contents for this notebook:
 1. Installs, Imports & Settings
 2. Load dataset
 3. EDA